 "Project'', an eligible infrastructure replacement project proposed by a gas company in a plan filed under this section.

-(b) A gas company shall file with the department a plan to address aging or leaking natural gas infrastructure within the commonwealth and the leak rate on the gas company's natural gas infrastructure in the interest of public safety and reducing lost and unaccounted for natural gas through a reduction in natural gas system leaks.
-Each company's gas infrastructure plan shall include interim targets for the department's review.
-The department shall review these interim targets to ensure each gas company is meeting the appropriate pace to reduce the leak rate on and to replace the gas company's natural gas infrastructure in a safe and timely manner.
-The interim targets shall be for periods of not more than 6 years or at the conclusion of 2 complete 3-year walking survey cycles conducted by the gas company.
-The gas companies shall incorporate these interim targets into timelines for removing all leak-prone infrastructure filed pursuant to subsection (c) and may update them based on overall progress.
-The department may levy a penalty against any gas company that fails to meet its interim target in an amount up to and including the equivalent of 2.5 per cent of such gas company's transmission and distribution service revenues for the previous calendar year.
+(b) A gas company shall file with the department a plan to address aging or leaking natural gas infrastructure within the commonwealth and the leak rate on the gas company's natural gas infrastructure in the interest of public safety and reducing lost and unaccounted for natural gas through a reduction in natural gas system leaks, and replacement of infrastructure with non-emitting renewable thermal energy infrastructure in order to align with the Department of Energy Resource’s Clean Energy and Climate Plan for 2025 and 2030, and any successor plans.
+Each company's gas infrastructure plan shall include interim targets for the department's review, and will include a plan for replacement with non-emitting renewable thermal energy infrastructure in the immediate service area, node or lateral level of any infrastructure requiring replacement.
+The department shall review these interim targets to ensure each gas company is ensuring safety of the gas company’s natural gas infrastructure in accordance with PHMSA regulations, and fully considers the stranded asset costs of replacement compared to the cost of non-emitting renewable thermal energy infrastructure of the immediate service area.
+The interim targets shall be for periods of not more than 2 years.
+The gas companies shall incorporate these interim targets into timelines for repairing all leak-prone infrastructure or replacement with non-emitting renewable thermal energy infrastructure filed pursuant to subsection (c) and may update them based on overall progress.
+The department may levy a penalty against any gas company that fails to meet its interim target for replacement with non-emitting renewable thermal energy infrastructure in an amount up to and including the equivalent of 2.5 per cent of such gas company’s transmission and distribution service revenues for the previous calendar year.

-(c) Any plan filed with the department shall include, but not be limited to: (i) eligible infrastructure replacement of mains, services, meter sets and other ancillary facilities composed of non-cathodically protected steel, cast iron and wrought iron, prioritized to implement the federal gas distribution pipeline integrity management plan annually submitted to the department and consistent with subpart P of 49 C.F.R. part 192; (ii) an anticipated timeline for the completion of each project; (iii) the estimated cost of each project; (iv) rate change requests; (v) a description of customer costs and benefits under the plan; (vi) the relocations, where practical, of a meter located inside of a structure to the outside of said structure for the purpose of improving public safety; and (vii) any other information the department considers necessary to evaluate the plan.
+€ Any plan filed with the department shall include, but not be limited to: (i) eligible infrastructure replacement of mains, services, meter sets and other ancillary facilities composed of non-cathodically protected steel, cast iron and wrought iron, prioritized to implement the federal gas distribution pipeline integrity management plan annually submitted to the department and consistent with subpart P of 49 C.F.R. part 192; (ii) an anticipated timeline for the completion of each project; (iii) the estimated cost of each project, including the cost of replacement with non-emitting renewable thermal energy infrastructure; (iv) rate change requests; (v) a description of customer costs and benefits under the plan; (vi) the relocations, where practical, of a meter located inside of a structure to the outside of said structure for the purpose of improving public safety; and (vii) any other information the department considers necessary to evaluate the plan.